Default ALM strategies

-In our last post we looked at a history of US Treasuries yield curve shifts between 1978 and 2010.
+In our last post, we looked at a history of US Treasuries’ yield curve shifts between 1978 and 2010.
 In this post, we will review the ALM strategies employed by banks against common yield curve shifts.

 We use nine asset classes ranging from maturities of 3 months to 10 years in our template.
-Each bucket in our stylized presentation is marked with the relevant balance sheet percentage allocation.
+The stylized presentation marks each bucket with the relevant balance sheet percentage allocation.

-The same template is used for the distribution of liabilities.
+We will use the same template for the distribution of liabilities.
 The only difference is that we use six different liability classes with maturities spread between 3 months to 5 years.

 How do we put the template to work?
 Here is an initial list of questions that we would like to answer:

-a) How does varying maturity distributions across assets and liabilities change share holder value?
+a) How do varying maturity distributions across assets and liabilities change shareholder value?

 c) Is there an ideal fit (distribution) that a client bank aims to achieve for an interest rate outlook?
 It would be interesting to examine how our allocation strategy would change based on our view of the interest rate environment.

 We start with the last question first.
 If you know interest rates are going to rise, how would you change the maturity distribution of assets and liabilities?
 If you know interest rates were going to fall, what would you change, what would your ALM strategy be?

 Bank ALM Scenarios – Interest rates expected to rise.

-If we expect rates to rise, the standard response is to extend the maturity of liabilities so that the cost of deposits is locked in for a longer duration of time using current (low) rates.
-Historically bank borrowing is focused and concentrated in the shorter tenors.
-The maturity extension strategy would focus on approaches and incentives that would allow deposits to be locked in at fixed rates for significantly longer period of time.
+If we expect rates to rise, the standard response is to extend the maturity of liabilities so that the cost of deposits locks in for a longer duration of time using current (low) rates.
+Historically, the focus and concentration of bank borrowings is the shorter tenors.
+The maturity extension ALM strategy would focus on approaches and incentives that would allow deposits to be locked in at fixed rates for a significantly longer period of time.

 While a perfect fit would be to move all deposits to the 5 year bucket, realistically speaking that is not possible.
 Truly long term deposits are difficult to close and retain.
 Which is the reason why we end with a more gradual laddered maturity profile for longer term deposits.